 Geosciences begin with the ground we walk on, delve inward to the center of the Earth and expand outward to other planetary bodies in our solar system.
 Geoscientists study the composition, structure and history of our surroundings and ultimately provide us with a better sense of ourselves, the universe around us and our connection to everything.

 Careers in the geosciences appeal to those with an interest in science who like to travel and to work outdoors.
 Geology majors are typically employed in the areas of natural resources, assessment of natural hazards, the impact of climate change or environmental management.
 Jobs with smaller domestic energy and environmental companies are relatively abundant for those holding Bachelor of Science degrees, although many choose to pursue graduate degrees and work for major international energy companies or scientific research laboratories.

 Those working in environmental geology are advised to take the Fundamentals of Geology portion of the National Association of State Boards of Geology licensing exam during their senior year.
 The UT Dallas curriculum specifically addresses areas covered in this exam.

 Steady population and economic growth put stresses on water and natural resources, which combined with the impacts of climate change, provide a growing demand for geoscientists.
 Job opportunities abound in:

 The University’s Career Center is an important resource for students pursuing their careers.
 Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes, and connecting with campus recruiters, among other services.

-Students in the BS degree program generally will continue their studies in geosciences or closely related programs in graduate schools and attaining a master’s or doctorate degree.
+The Bachelor of Science degree is intended for students who want to “get their hands dirty” and be practitioners of geology.
+Students generally will continue their studies in geosciences or closely related programs in graduate schools and attain a master’s or doctorate degree.